energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    The database can be consulted online: http://www.ecoinvent.org

 ..
 [2]
-   *Real* values are expressed at the net of inflation.
+   *Real* values are expressed the net of inflation.
 They differ from *nominal* values, which are the actual prices in a given year, accounting for inflation.